 In this subsection, we explore various mental health practices firms adopted since the pandemic.
-We focus on firms that had introduced activities to support mental health in the workplace.
 The eight practices we considered were having a mental health plan, having a mental health lead at the board level, using data to monitor employee wellbeing, providing support for those returning to work, having a mental health budget, providing awareness training for staff on mental health issues, providing training for line managers in managing mental health issues and using risk assessments or stress audits.